opnsense/docs/source/manual/how-tos/cellular.rst

   Some Sierra Wireless modems still seem to need a specific init string to work properly.
 One that seems to work for multiple users and LTE cards is ``&F0E1Q0 +CMEE=2``.
 In any case you should first try without init string and only give it a try if you could not get any connection without.
-You can add this in **Interfaces->Point-to-Point->Devices->Your particular device->Advanced Options->Init String**.
+You can add this in :menuselection:`Interfaces --> Point-to-Point --> Devices --> Your particular device --> Advanced Options --> Init String`.

-When the device seems to work properly then checkout if the interface was assigned an IP address, go to **Interfaces->Overview** and click on the WAN interface to see the details.
+When the device seems to work properly then checkout if the interface was assigned an IP address, go to :menuselection:`Interfaces --> Overview` and click on the WAN interface to see the details.

 You should see an IP address, Gateway IP and ISP DNS server(s).